 Connecting Siblings Separated by Foster Care

 Project Visitation was created by the State of Hawaii First Circuit Family Court and the Hawaii State Department of Human Services (DHS) to provide monthly visits and special events for siblings separated by the foster care system.
 Project Visitation seeks to minimize the trauma of family separation by preserving sibling relationships through visits.
-By bringing siblings together in a fun and safe environment, Project Visitation volunteers give children the opportunity to create family memories they otherwise would not have.

 Average number of sibling visits per year